Former NBA Champion, No. 2 Overall Pick Darko Milicic Latest To Pan Rudy Gobert Extension

 "For them [the NBA], marketing has always been in the first place and for the league to make it a show business as much as possible.
 Those numbers that are turning around today are simply unreal.
 Yes a lot is spent and has to come back but to give so much money to someone is totally insane."

-Gobert’s extension has drawn major attention as it represents the most lucrative deal for a big man in the association’s 75-year history.
-However, that is largely a byproduct of the league’s current collective bargaining agreement and basketball-related income, as well as Gobert being supermax eligible (which was made possible by his All-NBA, All-Star and Defensive Player of the Year selections).
+Gobert's extension has drawn major attention as it represents the most lucrative deal for a big man in the association's 75-year history.
+However, that is largely a byproduct of the league's current collective bargaining agreement and basketball-related income, as well as Gobert being supermax-eligible (which was made possible by his All-NBA, All-Star and Defensive Player of the Year selections).

 Nevertheless, O'Neal was compelled to lead the charge of those who feel the Jazz center is about to become the most overpaid player in the game.